Marconi Electronic Systems

-Marconi Electronic Systems (MES), or GEC-Marconi as it was until 1998, was the defence arm of General Electric Company (GEC).
-It was demerged from GEC and bought by British Aerospace (BAe) on 30 November 1999 to form BAE Systems.
+Marconi Electronic Systems Limited (MES), or GEC-Marconi as it was until 1998, was the defence arm of General Electric Company (GEC).
+It was split off from GEC and bought by British Aerospace (BAe) on 30 November 1999 to form BAE Systems.
 GEC then renamed itself Marconi plc.

 MES exists today as BAE Systems Electronics Limited, a subsidiary of BAE Systems, but the assets were rearranged elsewhere within that company.
-MES-related businesses include BAE Systems Submarine Solutions, BAE Systems Surface Ships, BAE Systems Insyte and Selex ES (now a part of Leonardo S.p.A.).
+MES-related businesses include BAE Systems Submarine Solutions, BAE Systems Surface Ships, BAE Systems Insyte and Selex ES (now a part of Leonardo).

 History

 The Marconi Company had been formed by Guglielmo Marconi in 1897 in Britain, originally under the name of The Wireless Telegraph & Signal Company.
 Following GEC's acquisition of Marconi as part of English Electric in 1968, the Marconi brand was used for its defence businesses, e.g. Marconi Space & Defence Systems (MSDS), Marconi Underwater Systems Ltd (MUSL).

-When it was bought by General Electric, MES represented the pinnacle of GEC's defence businesses which had a heritage of almost 100 years.
+When it was acquired by GEC, MES represented the pinnacle of the company's defence businesses, which had a heritage of almost 100 years.
 GEC's history of military products dates back to World War I with its contribution to the war effort then including radios and bulbs.
 World War II consolidated this position with the company involved in many important technological advances, most notably radar.

-Between 1945 and GEC's demerger of its defence business in 1999, the company became one of the world's most important defence contractors.
+Between 1945 and GEC's demerger of its defence business in 1999, the company became a major defence contractor.
 GEC's major defence related acquisitions included Associated Electrical Industries in 1967, English Electric Company (including Marconi as a subsidiary) in 1968, Yarrow Shipbuilders in 1985, parts of Ferranti's defence business in 1990, Vickers Shipbuilding and Engineering in 1995 and Kvaerner Govan in 1999.
 In June 1998, MES acquired Tracor, a major American defence contractor, for US$1.4 billion.